Magisk-Modules-Repo/IPControl/README.md

 ## Downloads

-Please obtain release zips [from GitHub releases](https://github.com/Magisk-Modules-Repo/ACControl/releases), downloading from Magisk Manager enforces Magisk framework which forbids some installation functions.
+Please obtain release zips [from GitHub releases](https://github.com/Magisk-Modules-Repo/IPControl/releases), downloading from Magisk Manager enforces Magisk framework which forbids some installation functions.

 ## Installation

-Assured your device meets requirements, flash ACControl like any other flashable.
+Assured your device meets requirements, flash IPControl like any other flashable.
 Magisk Manager or TWRP are advised as installation mediums.

 ## Setup